The NAVS Animal Sanctuary Assistance Program

 With more and more animals now being released and removed from research labs—due in no small part to the growing number of post-research adoption laws being passed around the country—the need to rehome and care for these animals has never been greater.

-Through the NAVS Animal Sanctuary Assistance Program, we are able to provide the resources immediately necessary to finance a rescue effort without having to waste the time and expense of sending out an appeal to our supporters before help can arrive.
+Through the NAVS Animal Sanctuary Assistance Program, we are able to provide the immediate resources necessary for shelters to continue their important work on behalf of animals without having to waste the time and expense of sending an appeal to supporters before help can arrive.
+Our grants help defray the high costs associated with the transition and ongoing care of their new residents, as well as with unforeseen financial emergencies.

 The NAVS Animal Sanctuary Assistance Program provides a direct connection–a lifeline–between compassionate individuals and reputable animal sanctuaries and shelters across the United States.